#ResidencyInsights

 Through my work, I aim to challenge these narratives and contribute to social justice by amplifying the stories of Black queer women, fostering understanding, and promoting acceptance in a landscape that has historically marginalized them.
 By highlighting these complexities, I hope to inspire change and create a more inclusive cinematic space that celebrates diverse identities and experiences.

 During the residency program I also got an opportunity to work on a short production, which I call ›Shades of Resilience‹ introducing Fahe Kerubo, a remarkable black queer woman living in Kenya.
-This episode delves into her personal life, exploring her relationships, struggles with mental health, and the supportive networks she has built.
-Fahe's journey is a testament to resilience, showcasing her role as a trailblazer who inspires future generations.
+This episode delves into her personal life, exploring their relationships, struggles with mental health, and the supportive networks she has built.
+Fahe's journey is a testament to resilience, showcasing their role as a trailblazer who inspires future generations.